-Alfen aims to have full insights in its CO2 footprint with the ambition to reduce it and report it through certified bodies.
-Currently, we are certified externally at level 4 (out of 5) of the CO2 performance scale of SKAO6.

-In recent years, the business has been growing strongly, and as such, logically our CO2 emissions would also grow with the growth of our business without any further action.
-To offset this, we had set ourselves the goal to achieve at least equivalent CO2 emissions per FTE in 2020 compared with 2019, despite the growth.
+Alfen aims to have full insights in its CO2 footprint with the ambition to reduce it and report it.
+In recent years, the business has been growing strongly, and as such, naturally our CO2 emissions would also grow with the growth of our business without any further action.
+To counter this, we had set ourselves the goal to achieve at least equivalent CO2 emissions per FTE in 2021 compared with 2019, despite the growth.

-Various measures have been taken in 2020 to reduce our CO2 footprint per FTE.
-For instance, the energy supply of Alfen Elkamo now consists of 100% renewable energy, we installed LED lighting in the new and larger EV charging offices and production facility where we moved into in June 2020, and we further increased the share of electric vehicles in accordance with our active EV policy.
-Additionally, COVID-19 reduced Alfen's mobility CO2 emissions as we worked more from home and flights were significantly reduced.
+Various measures have been taken in 2021 to further reduce our CO2 footprint per FTE.
+All Alfen offices. warehouses and terrains are lighted by means of LED lighting and we invested in additional rooftop solar.
+Also, we further increased the share of electric vehicles in accordance with our active EV policy and currently roughly 60% of our fleet is fully electric and the rest is largely hybrid (PHEV).
+Finally, like 2020, COVID-19 reduced Alfen's mobility CO2 emissions as well since we worked more from home, which we anticipate to continue going forward as we have embraced a hybrid working model (home vs office).